Left and Center: Leigh circa, 1992

 Height and Weight: 4’10” and 95 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Hazel eyes, Leigh has small scratch scars on her right leg and bumps on the skin of both her knees, a strawberry birthmark on the base of her skull, Leigh has a left lazy eye and she wears eye glasses, her blood type is either A or O, her ears are pierced and she was known to wear glasses at the time of her disappearance
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Hazel eyes, Leigh has small scratch scars on her right leg and bumps on the skin of both her knees, a strawberry birthmark on the base of her skull, Leigh has a left lazy eye and she wears eye glasses, her blood type is either A or O, her ears are pierced and she was known to wear glasses at the time of her disappearance

 Clothing/Jewelry Description: A nightshirt and green or yellow silk material boxer shorts